samhh/tshm/README.md

 ### Input

-Whilst the parser is currently very strict about whitespace/similar (see below), it's a little loose in some other areas.
-It is not intended to be a perfect parser of TypeScript syntax, rather merely able to support most normal use cases.
+The parser is not intended to be a perfect parser of TypeScript syntax, rather merely able to support most normal use cases.
+It may be a little strict with whitespace in some areas, and a little lax about correctness in others.

 - Enums
 - Object keys that aren't ordinary identifiers e.g. index signatures
 - Object property accessors that aren't string literals
 - `unique symbol`
 - Dedicated parsing for newtype-ts
-- Irregular spacing
+- Trailing commas
-- Newlines (and by extension newline-delimited object types)

 ### Output